marslicy/Cartilage-graph-based-US-CT-Registration/README.md

 ## citation
-The work has bee accepted by IROS2023
+The work has been accepted by IROS2023
 ```
 @inproceedings{jiang2023thoracic,
   title={Thoracic Cartilage Ultrasound-CT Registration using Dense Skeleton Graph},